Preparing for Your Disability Hearing

 These issues can get complicated when you’ve had jobs in the past where you’ve learned a lot of skills.
 The judge is going to want to know about your work skills, and you are going to have to be able to explain them to the judge.

-How does your lawyer go about proving all of this?
+How does your SSI disability attorney go about proving all of this?
 He or she does it through your testimony in response to questions from the judge and your lawyer at the hearing.
 Although your lawyer will remind you if you forget something, it’s best if you can answer all questions thoroughly yourself.
 Otherwise, it could look like your lawyer is prodding you or putting words in your mouth.

 The most important thing about a Social Security disability hearing is to tell the truth.